RakanNimer/TweetStyle/README.md

 ### Description

-npm module to programmatically convert a tweet from JSON to styled HTML that can be used with node or on the browser.
+npm module to programmatically convert a tweet from JSON to styled HTML for the browser.

 ### Installation